 —Tapping the Potential participant

 We provide customized trainings and curriculum on a local, state, and national level to organizations and institutions looking to learn more about community engagement and to better integrate it into their work.
-A sampling of our partners include: United Way of the Battle Creek and Kalamazoo Region, the Minnesota Department of Human Rights, the Minnesota Department of Health, and Children’s Hospital of Minnesota.
+A sampling of our partners include: the John D. and Catherine T. MacArthur Foundation (Safety and Justice Challenge), United Way of the Battle Creek and Kalamazoo Region, the Minnesota Department of Human Rights, the Minnesota Department of Health, and Children’s Hospital of Minnesota.

 For more information about consulting and coaching opportunities, contact Program Director Avi Viswanathan at firstname.lastname@example.org.